DavidHewWing/singed-tracker/README.md

 ### Version 1

-- !list - list all users in the server
+- !stats - list all users in the server
 - !add - add user to the tracking stats

-- !leaders - list top 10 users in the discord
-- !stat [user] - find stats for specific user
+A nice feature that allows for people who constantly play together to compete againsts eachother and compare their statistics.

 ## Development